nicky-ayoub/go-file-dedupe/README.md

 ## Example output
 ![dedupe cli output](dedupe-dialog.png)
 _Note that we only print to stdout or every 50 files that are deleted as to not slow down the program.
-Since disk io is sequential, doing stdout on one goroutine and deleting on another in my mind wouldn't boost performance.
+Since disk io is sequential, doing stdout on one goroutine and deleting files on another in my mind wouldn't boost performance.
 I could be wrong, please let me know if this is not the case._